RobertLD/RobertLD.github.io/_posts/2024-01-26-Collection-of-Project-Ideas.md

 3. Write a dataframe library similar to polars or pandas but for a language that doesn't have one
 4. Horse Betting (or any other) sports betting with a Machine Learning backend
 5. Trading Model built to trade relatively illiquid markets (OTC stocks, Watches, Wine, etc.)
+6. Pomodoro timer that sends a server-sent event when time is up.
+Or potentially using websockets?

 ### CLI Applications
 1. CLI application called `td` that takes the input and makes a todo item in the daily obsidian note with the timestamp of when it was made